buccancs/fyp-multi-sensor-recording-system/docs/thesis_report/final/appendix_f_code_listings.md

 # Appendix F: Code Listings -- Selected Code Excerpts (Synchronisation, Data Pipeline, Integration)

-**Purpose and Justification**: This appendix provides concrete evidence of the technical implementation that supports the thesis claims about system capabilities.
+Purpose and Justification: This appendix provides concrete evidence of the technical implementation that supports the thesis claims about system capabilities.
 The code excerpts demonstrate the practical realisation of the theoretical concepts discussed in the design and implementation chapters.
 This material enables technical validation of the approach and supports the reproducibility of the research by providing insight into key algorithmic and architectural decisions.

 This appendix provides key excerpts from the source code to illustrate how critical aspects of the system are implemented.
 The following listings highlight the synchronisation mechanism, data processing pipeline, and sensor integration logic, with inline commentary and references to the complete implementation.